medhuelabs/.github/profile/README.md

 tasks, and get results while you stay focused.
 They keep running when you're offline, learn from feedback, and can be tailored to life and work.

-Anyone can build a teammate with our TmatesAgentSDK.
+Anyone can build a teammate with our TmatesAgentsSDK.
 Feel free to explore our open source software and reach out.
 <!--

 **Here are some ideas to get you started:**